juanha2/HollowFaith/README.md

 ### 2nd Pack Innovations:
 - Extra feature: Throw a rock with parabolic path
 - Skills with cooldown (Rock)
-- Checkpoint autosave
+- Checkpoints autosave
 - Spatial Audio
-- Land Enemies Jump when they detect the floor has end with Pathfinding
+- Land Enemies can jump (when they detect the floor has end with Pathfinding, and if the player is near enough)

 ## Member contributions